 Yes, we mean it – no extra charges for using your phone abroad with Three thanks to Go Roam (also known as the can’t-leave-home-without essential for every traveller and global nomad).
-Go Roam is something we’re very proud of: you can use your phone abroad in 71 destinations across the world, at no extra cost.
+Go Roam is something we’re very proud of: you can use your phone abroad in over 70 destinations across the world, at no extra cost.
 So being abroad is just like being at home (but with tastier food, cooler stuff to see and way-better weather).

 Here’s the thing: once you get to your destination of choice, you might find that you can’t actually understand everything the locals are saying.
 Which is weird, because you’ve gone to an English-speaking country precisely because you wanted to avoid any language-barrier issues (and Duolingo isn’t much help when it comes to translating idioms).
 Heaven forbid anyone mistakes you for a tourist (although you do plan to use your accent to its full advantage) – you want to live like a local while you’re way.

 Which means going to the ‘dopest’ sushi restaurant in L.A., as Americans would say, and then getting juiced about that Universal Studios tour you’re booked into (especially the Harry Potter bit – go Gryffindor!).

 Or shouting “Yeew!” when you realise you’ll be spending tomorrow arvo kayaking around Sydney Harbour.

 And knowing that when you need a packet of crisps and it’s 11pm in Wellington, the best place to go is the dairy.